 Officer Kim Potter fatally shot Daunte Wright, police said.
-She’s a 26-year vet, served as union president
+She’s a 26-year vet, served as union president.

 A little before 2 p.m. on Sunday, two other unnamed officers and Potter pulled over Wright because of allegedly expired registration tags.
 Potter was acting as a field training officer and was training a new officer on Sunday, Brian Peters, head of the Minnesota Police and Peace Officers Association, told the Star Tribune.

-When the officers asked Wright for his ID, Gannon said at a Monday news conference, they found Wright had an outstanding warrant for a misdemeanor and attempted to take him into custody.
+When the officers asked Wright for his identification, Gannon said at a Monday news conference, they found Wright had an outstanding warrant for a misdemeanor and attempted to take him into custody.

-The vide clip shows Wright slipping from an officer’s grip and returning to his car.
+The video clip shows Wright slipping from an officer’s grip and returning to his car.
 That’s when Potter pulls out her gun and yells, “I’ll Tase you!” and then “Taser!
 Taser!
 Taser!” before firing.

 Seconds later, Potter yells, “Holy s---, I shot him,” apparently realizing that she had fired her gun instead of her Taser.

-Wright drove a couple blocks before crashing another vehicle, police said, and was pronounced dead at the scene.
+Wright drove a couple of blocks before crashing into another vehicle, police said, and was pronounced dead at the scene.

 Peters defended Potter’s prior record as an officer on the force.